What is a Capacitive Sensor?

 The change of the electrode plate spacing is not a linear relationship, indicating that there is a principle nonlinear error in this type of capacitive sensor.
 That is, when the range is far less than the initial distance between the two plates, it can be considered a linear relationship.
 Therefore, this type of sensor is generally used to measure small displacement changes.
 However, when the distance between the plates is too small, the flatness of the electrode surface should have an effect on the sensitivity, and at the same time, it is easy to cause capacitor breakdown.
 The distance between the plates cannot be infinitely small.
 The way to improve is to add a piece of mica or plastic film between the plates.

-In actual use, in order to improve the nonlinearity, increase the sensitivity and overcome some external conditions such as the power supply ratio, the influence of environmental temperature changes, etc., capacitive sensors often use the zigzag structure.
+In actual use, in order to improve the nonlinearity, increase the sensitivity and overcome some external conditions such as the power supply ratio and the influence of environmental temperature changes, capacitive sensors often use the differential structure.
 When the initial state of the measurement is not started, adjust the movable plate to the middle position to make the capacitance on both sides equal; during measurement, the middle plate moves up and down with the measured object, which will cause the capacitance changes of the upper and lower parts.
-Therefore, the control value of the capacitors on both sides improves the sensitivity in this way, and the linearity made near the zero point is also improved.
+Therefore, the differential value of the capacitors on both sides improves the sensitivity in this way, and the linearity made near the zero point is also improved.

 Variable area type capacitive sensor